 The Partnerships in Aging Program has both led and supported a variety of initiatives aimed to foster intergenerational dialogue and civic engagement among students, aging professionals and researchers, and the surrounding community.
-Past initiatives are described below:

 The Diversity in Aging Symposium is designed to spark conversation about contemporary issues in aging.
-For our first event, we addressed the intersection of aging, race, ethnicity, and eldercare with opening remarks by Dr. Tamara Baker (UNC Department of Psychiatry) as well as a discussion led by panelist Carolina Avary (Piedmont Health), Chasity Hunt (Carolina Compassion Care), and Kathy Atwater (Marian Cheek Jackson Center).
+For our first event, we addressed the intersection of aging, race, ethnicity, and eldercare with opening remarks by Dr. Tamara Baker (UNC Department of Psychiatry) as well as a discussion led by panelists Carolina Avary (Piedmont Health), Chasity Hunt (Carolina Compassion Care), and Kathy Atwater (Marian Cheek Jackson Center).

 Stories and Reflections during the COVID-19 Situation